Orpowell/HMM-Annotator/README.md

 ## Installation

 HMM-annotator has only been tested using Python 3.10.14.
-Therefore, we recommend installing HMM-anntotar in an environment using conda or venv.
+Therefore, we recommend installing HMM-annotator in an environment using conda or venv.

 ### Download HMM-Annotator